nupsea/book-mate/README.md

 ```

+# TODO Remove the CLI cmds below and replace with the instructions for UI and Agentic workflow
 ### 2. Ingest a Book
 In main.py, change the `slug` variable to one of the available books or add your own book in the `books_map` dictionary.:
 ```python